 I take insulin and use other diabetic supplies.
 How much will I pay for these items?

-Insulin and diabetic supplies purchased through a retail pharmacy will be charged a co-pay of $10/month for the first 90 days.
-After the first 90 days, a co-pay of 50% of the cost of the drug (with a minimum of $55 and a maximum of $125) along with a $100 annual deductible will apply.
-However, if you purchase these items through the Express Scripts Mail Order program or a participating on-site Duke Pharmacy, your total out of pocket costs will be $20 for a 90-day supply throughout the year.
+Insulin and diabetic supplies purchased through a retail pharmacy will be charged a co-pay of $15/month for the first 90 days.
+After the first 90 days, a co-pay of 50% of the cost of the drug (with a minimum of $70 and a maximum of $165) along with a $100 annual deductible will apply.
+However, if you purchase these items through the Express Scripts Mail Order program or a participating on-site Duke Pharmacy, your total out of pocket costs will be $25 for a 90-day supply throughout the year.

-I am taking medicine that is part of Step Therapy.
-Will I be required to change my medication to a generic drug or target brand drug?
+I take a medicine that is part of Step Therapy.
+Do I need to change my medication to a generic drug or target brand drug?

 If you are taking a medicine that is not currently designated as a generic or target brand drug you will be required to change your medication and go through the step process, or have your doctor complete the required paperwork with Express Scripts indicating that you already tried the step process and it did not work.
 Please contact Express Scripts for the required paperwork at 1-800-717-6575.